 This is the most important point that needs to consider before choosing any of the hosting platforms for the websites.

 AWS has the option for Linux as well as Windows servers for you.
-They have a set of servers with different processing speeds and plans which at its best goes up to 32 GB of memory, 8 core processors, 640 GB SSD, 7 TB of transfers ($160 per month) but cheaper option starts with 512MB memory, 1 core processor, 20GB SD card, 1 TB transfer ($3.50 per month).
-Customers can select the one that suits their requirement.
+They have a set of servers with different processing speeds and plans which at their best go up to 32 GB of memory, 8 core processors, 640 GB SSD, and 7 TB of transfers ($160 per month) but the cheaper option starts with 512MB memory, 1 core processor, 20GB SD card, 1 TB transfer ($3.50 per month).
+Customers can select the one that suits their requirements.

 Whereas Bluehost has four plans.
 Every plan comes with features and facilities bundled with the package.
 Bluehost has set up the pricing in such a way that it suits small businesses and let us not forget about the freebies it gives along with that.
-Lets check it out:
+Let us check it out: